techery/DroidBilling/README.md

 DroidBilling
 ============

-Helper classes for working with android in-app purchase v3
+Helper classes for working with android in-app purchase v3 based on TriviaApp google example